-The average 54.0 lb healthy adult dog requires 1387.5 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 694-2081 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
-This recipe [ID: 4230973] provides 1124.1 Calories which is enough for a daily meal .
+The average 22.0 lb healthy adult dog requires 628.5 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 314-943 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
+This recipe [ID: 5342369] provides 517.0 Calories which is enough for a daily meal.
 Note: Neutered dogs have a lower energy need on average when compared to intact dogs.
-Changes in sexual status can affect needs/recipes.